 Contemporary gagaku ensembles emerged in the 20th century, e.g., Reigakusha (伶楽舎), intermingling gagaku instruments with contemporary compositions by composers such as Toru Takamitsu.
 This style of gagaku is called reigaku (伶楽).

-Not heard outside Japan for over one thousand years, the Imperial Gagaku Orchestra has toured the West, made many audio recordings and influenced many contemporary Western composers such as Alan Hovhaness, Lou Harrison and Henry Cowell to name a few.
+Not heard outside Japan for over one thousand years, the current Imperial Gagaku Orchestra tours and makes audio recordings, influencing contemporary Western composers such as Alan Hovhaness, Lou Harrison and Henry Cowell to name a few.
 The legacy of gagaku is also evident in the gagaku orchestra courses offered at major universities such as UH Manoa, UCLA and others.
 UNESCO has placed gagaku on the Representative List of the Intangible Cultural Heritage of Humanity.

-gagaku, pentatonic scale, yo scale, elastic or breath rhythm, kangen, bugaku, reigaku
+gagaku, Kuniburi no utamai, Komagaku, Togaku, pentatonic scale, yo scale, elastic or breath rhythm, kangen, bugaku, reigaku